vikas0809/VBA_challange/README.md

 ![initializingArrays](Resources/resettingArrays.png)

 All the values related to each ticker in ticker array is stored at same index in tickerTotalVolume,tickerStartingPrice and tickerEndingPrice arrays.
-After getting all the values in arrays,we activate our "All Stocks Analysis" worksheet and transfer all the values to the respective cells.We did that using for loop from 0 to 11 i.e size of array and transferred data to cells.redacored
+After getting all the values in arrays,we activate our "All Stocks Analysis" worksheet and transfer all the values to the respective cells.We did that using for loop from 0 to 11 i.e size of array and transferred data to cells.</br>

+In this code,we worked on data sheet and stored the values in arrays.Next step is to switching to analysis sheet and transfer our data.Note in this case,we are only switchinng once to do trasnfer analysis data to cells.So,we saved n-1 time of steps our system has to go through in Module 2 .This is where we save our run-time.

 ![dataTrasferfromArray](Resources/refactoredCode.png)